Chion-in Temple in Kyoto

 Aoi Matsuri (15th)

-The highlight of this festival is a large parade from Imperial Palace through Shimogamo Shrine to the Kamo Shrines.
+The highlight of this festival is a large parade from the Imperial Palace through the Shimogamo Shrine and ends at the Kamigamo Shrine (Kamigamo-jinja).
 More than 500 people wearing aristocratic costumes from the Heian Period (794 - 1185).
-The Aoi Matsuri belongs with the Gion Matsuri and Jidai Matsuri to the three most famous festivals in Kyoto.
+The Aoi Matsuri belongs with the Gion Matsuri and Jidai Matsuri as the three most famous festivals in Kyoto.

 Arashiyama Mifune Matsuri (third Sunday of May)